Stabilizing Multi-Attack Adversarial Training via Bandit Optimization: Experiment

 \subsection{Main Results}

-\textbf{Superior Holistic Accuracy.} As shown in Table~\ref{main experiment}, our CAS method achieves the highest clean accuracy and the best average robust accuracy on all datasets.
+\textbf{Superior Holistic Accuracy.} As shown in Table~\ref{main experiment}, our CAS method achieves the highest clean accuracy and the first or second highest average robust accuracy on all datasets.
 It consistently delivers strong performance on CIFAR-10, CIFAR-100, and SVHN, while maintaining balanced robustness between high-weighted and other perturbation types.
-Notably, on SVHN, CAS surpasses all baselines by at least 1.4\% in average robust accuracy, demonstrating its potential for real-world scenarios such as autonomous driving.
+Notably, on SVHN, CAS surpasses all baselines in avg.
+Robust, demonstrating its potential for real-world scenarios such as autonomous driving.
 These improvements mainly stem from our reward design that explicitly accounts for robustness trade-offs, together with the UCB-based exploration–exploitation mechanism.
-The effectiveness of these components is further validated through ablation studies in Appendix~\ref{app: ablation}.
+The effectiveness of these components is further validated through ablation studies in Appendix~E.

 \textbf{Analysis of Baselines.} Each baseline exhibits distinct characteristics.
 E-AT adaptively assigns higher selection probability to attacks with lower robust accuracy, enhancing fairness across robustness types; however, this tendency to favor stronger attacks often reduces clean accuracy.
-The random fine-tuning method SAT and the multi-task learning approach AVG yield similar performance, as analyzed from a Pareto frontier perspective in Appendix~\ref{app: external}.
-The ``Order'' method exhibits lower variance than random methods, but also lower accuracy, suggesting that a fixed order of attack selection may induce overfitting to the sampling sequence, thereby degrading overall performance.
+The random fine-tuning method SAT and the multi-task learning approach AVG yield similar performance, as analyzed from a Pareto frontier perspective in Appendix~C. PCGrad achieves high overall robust accuracy, but is excessively time-consuming.
+The Order method exhibits lower variance than random methods, but also lower accuracy, suggesting that a fixed order of attack selection may induce overfitting to the sampling sequence.

-\textbf{Time Cost Analysis.} As reported in Table~\ref{tab: time}, our CAS method improves final accuracy with a comparable time cost to other baseline methods while outperforming the AVG method.
-The time cost of AVG grows linearly with the number of adversarial attack types, revealing an inherent limitation of multi-task learning methods in scalability.
+\textbf{Time Cost Analysis.} As reported in Table~\ref{main experiment}, our CAS method improves final accuracy with a time cost comparable to other baseline methods while outperforming the AVG and PCGrad methods.
+The time cost of AVG and PCGrad grows linearly with the number of adversarial attack types, revealing an inherent limitation of multi-task learning methods in scalability.
+In contrast, our CAS method significantly reduces time costs by using a sliding window to dynamically record the marginal gains and interaction effects of different adversarial attacks in real time.